UVA Logo

 • University Equipment:University owned or leased property used to assist in performing an activity or function (e.g., hand tools, power tools, audio-visual equipment).
 University equipment does not include University infrastructure (e.g., networks, buildings); office furnishings that remain in the location designated for their use (e.g., desks, file cabinets, bookcases); or telephone and computing resources that are covered by other specific policies.

-• University Facility:Any defined space of the University, including a room, lab, series of labs, building, or controlled outdoor area.
+• University Facility:Any defined space of the University, including but not limited to a room, lab, series of labs, building, or controlled outdoor area (which includes the Academical Village).

 • University Record:Recorded information that documents a transaction or activity by or with any appointed board member, officer, or employee of the University.
 Regardless of physical form or characteristic, the recorded information is a University record if it is produced, collected, received or retained in pursuance of law or in connection with the transaction of university business.
 The medium upon which such information is recorded has no bearing on the determination of whether the recording is a University record.
 University records include but are not limited to: personnel records, student records, research records, financial records, patient records, and administrative records.
 Record formats/media include but are not limited to: email, electronic databases, electronic files, paper, audio, video, and images (photographs).